zuozhenggh/learning-library/data-management-library/oci-di/introduction/introduction.md

 **Key use cases** include:
 * Data Integration for Big Data, Data Lakes & Data Science – by efficiently loading and transforming data at scale into data lakes used for data science and analytics purposes
-* Data Integration for Data Warehousing and Analytics – by efficiently loading and transforming data at scale into data marts and data warehouses (e.g. Autonomous Data Warehouse) used for analytics purposes
+* Data Integration for Data Warehousing and Analytics – by efficiently loading and transforming data at scale into data marts and data warehouses (e.g. Autonomous Data Warehouse) used for analytics purposes.

 **Key features** include:
 *	Visual, no-code design of ETL data flows